 Many people like grapefruit juice.
 However, few people know that this juice can’t be used together with certain drugs.
 Grapefruit juice can affect the absorption of certain substances that are contained in pills.

 CBD, the compound that is contained in the cannabis plant, has a similar property.
 Recently, cannabidiol is actively added to foods, drinks, and health products.
-According to studies, CBD is used as an anticonvulsant drug and affects the nervous system and anxiety.
+According to studies, CBD is used as an anticonvulsant drug and affects the nervous system.

 According to Dr. Robert Flannery, a doctor of biological sciences in the field of cannabis production and founder of Dr. Robb Farms, CBD compounds may interact with other medicines.
 According to Flannery’s research, CBD is a competitive inhibitor of a group of enzymes called cytochromes P450 (CYPs).
 They oxidize and break down the medicines we take.